labordynamicsinstitute/ldilab-manual/_sources/40-Instructions-PandP-Checks.md

     ```
   - *Content:*
     ```
     Thank you for uploading your code and data.
 We have checked the deposit for compliance with the required metadata elements.
 Please see the attached form for modifications to make.
+Once all changes have been made, please change the status of your deposit to "Submit to AEA".
     ```
   - Attach the PDF from the issue to the communication log.